[07 October 2013]

 Estimated Resupply Dates

-- Baxter has Infuvite adult 2 x 5 mL vials and 2 x 50 mL vials on intermittent back order and the company is allocating product as it becomes available.
-Infuvite pediatric 50 mL bulk vials are on allocation.
-Infuvite pediatric 5 mL vials are on back order and the company cannot estimate a release date.
+- Baxter has Infuvite adult 2 x 5 mL vials, Infuvite adult 2 x 50 mL vials, and Infuvite pediatric 50 mL bulk vials on allocation.
+Infuvite pediatric 5 mL vials are temporarily suspended from manufacturing and the company cannot estimate a release date.

 Alternative Agents & Management